yossadh/yossadh.github.io/_pages/bookshelf.md

 ## Wishlist
 The Story Paradox \| Jonathan Gottschall
-The Nutmeg’s Curse \| Parables for a Planet in Crisis \| Amitav Ghosh
 Does Religion do More Harm than Good? \| Rupert Shortt
 Sapiens : a brief history of humankind \| Yuval Noah Harari
 Giants series \| James P Hogan